Home » Technology » NanoCell vs QLED

 To improve the backlighting, mini LEDs were used.
 And the TV sets are now called QNED.
 The QNED miniLED televisions, which come with Nano Cell technology, really show high picture quality on the screen.
 LG claims that the two technologies NanoCell and Quantum dot are combined here.

 But be careful.
-Not all QNED TVs come with a miniLED backlight.
-You need to study the specifications.
-By definition, the QNED designation meant miniLED backlight.
+Not all QNED TVs have a mini LED backlight, so study the specifications.
+By definition, the QNED designation meant a mini LED backlight.
 However, something has changed: marketers have changed, and now you must be careful when choosing a TV.

 Advantages of Nanocell

-1. Very good color purity, large color space;
+1. Excellent color purity, ample color space;

 2. Cheaper than OLED, no risk of burn-in;